seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 It haunts the sunshine of my summer's life.

 **KING EDWARD**
-But thou mayst lend it me to sport with all.
+But thou may'st lend it me to sport withal.

 **COUNTESS**
 As easy may my intellectual soul